Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Application and usage: Maximizing protection requires understanding both the correct amount and proper technique when using sun protection products.

-Most consumers apply significantly less sunscreen than recommended, leading to inadequate defense against harmful UV radiation.
+Most consumers apply significantly less sunscreen than recommended, resulting in inadequate protection against harmful UV radiation.
 Proper application is critical to ensure you get the full SPF stated on the label.

 Allow me to explore the essential guidelines for applying sunscreen or sunblock correctly to maintain optimal daily protection.